vmware/versatile-data-kit/projects/control-service/projects/gpu_management/README.md

 3. Download the metabase oss jar from here: https://www.metabase.com/docs/latest/installation-and-operation/running-the-metabase-jar-file
 4. startup metabase with `java -jar metabase.jar`
 5. login with gpuManager@gpus.com and pw: gpu123
-run java -jar
+6. click settings in top right corner, choose admin setting
+7. Choose databases from the top row, choose 'demo' update the credentials to be your local postgres database run java -jar